awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_overview.md

 Each Secrets Manager secret can have one resource\-based permissions policy \(a *secret policy*\) attached to it\.
 You can use a secret policy to grant cross\-account permissions as an alternative to using identity\-based policies with IAM roles\.
 For example, you can grant permissions to a user in account B to access your secret in account A by simply adding permissions to the secret policy, and identifying the user in account B as a `Principal`—instead of creating an IAM role\.

 The following is an example Secrets Manager secret policy that has one statement\.
 The statement allows the administrator of account 123456789012 to delegate permissions to users and roles in that account\.
-The permissions that the administrator can delegate are limited to the `secretsmanager:GetSecret` action on a single secret named "prod/ServerA\-a1b2c3"\.
+The permissions that the administrator can delegate are limited to the `secretsmanager:GetSecretValue` action on a single secret named "prod/ServerA\-a1b2c3"\.
 The condition ensures that the user can retrieve only the current version of the secret\.

 ```
 {